 - The service can be live-streamed from most Crematoria for those unable to attend.

-- Our limousines have screens fitted to separate mourners form their chauffeur and hand sanitiser is available.
-Members of more than one household/support bubble travelling together should wear face masks.
+- Our limousines have screens fitted to separate mourners from their chauffeur - hand sanitiser is available.
+It is recommended that members of more than one household/support bubble travelling together should wear face coverings.

 “We would like to thank you very much for everything you have done for us in the last three difficult weeks, it has been much appreciated.”

 “I would like to take this opportunity to thank you and all at J R Williams for all your support and kindness.”

 “I am very grateful to all your staff for their help and assistance and kindness, we were very pleased with the service.”

 “Just a note to thank you sincerely for your very kind and professional handling of mum's funeral.”

 “Thank you so much for all your help and support in making mums day a true celebration of her life.”